Are Magnetic Filters Worth It? Boiler Filters and Limescale Inhibitors Explained

 The advantages of a limescale inhibitor.

 A limescale inhibitor will effectively cut through the dirt and grime which builds up inside your system.
-It’ll help the water flow at a better rate, increasing the efficiency and life of your system and its components.
+It’ll help the water flow at a better rate, increasing the life of your system, efficiency, and its components.

 A huge benefit is that overall, it will save you money.
 From the price of the inhibitor, you’ll be saving money on boiler system repairs or replacement parts when the limescale and sludge builds up.
 After inserting it into your system, it will also need no maintenance as your system will work the inhibitor around itself effectively.